-Protect yourself from ‘cyber-squatters’ on social media platforms by using a consistent user name across all sites.
-You can check the availability of usernames visiting namechk.com.
+Protect yourself from ‘cyber-squatters’ on social media platforms by using a consistent user name across all sites..

 You should also take a few moments to secure your personalised URL on LinkedIn.
 This will both boost your search engine ranking results, and make it easier for people to track you down on LinkedIn.

 Become au fait with the privacy settings of each of your social channels before it’s too late.
 Take control and only allow your audience to see what you want them to see.

 Ok, so this bit requires some thought.
 What sets you apart from everyone else?
 Why should people take the time to visit your social media profile?
 The bio you use for your social media profiles should sum up your personal brand in a concise and compelling way.

 Having well-structured profiles is already half the battle.
 But you also want to make sure that others will notice and find you – so put yourself out there.
 Ultimately, the following steps will save you time for your job search in the long run.

 Online conversations are happening everywhere, all the time, so don’t be shy, get involved.
 Whether it be commenting on a blog post, or responding to a discussion in a LinkedIn group, this is a great opportunity to showcase your expertise.
 Comment as often as you can, as this will ensure you stay in the forefront of your network’s minds.
 With a little bit of practice, you’ll be so good that your network won’t be able to ignore you.
 But remember: Think before you post and avoid highly emotional topics (and thus unpleasant reactions).